leejones/toolbox/docs/Kubernetes.md

 * [Draft](https://github.com/Azure/draft) - Draft makes it easy to build applications that run on Kubernetes.
 Draft targets the "inner loop" of a developer's workflow: as they hack on code, but before code is committed to version control.
 It’s like heroku buildpacks + helm.
 * [Telepresence](https://www.telepresence.io) - Local development experience of services running in Kubernetes - allows you to develop against a bunch of services without having to run them all on your laptop
+* [Pets](https://github.com/windmilleng/pets) - Manage multiple services for local development.
+It supports local services in something like Minikube or setting up portforwarding to a remote Kubernetes cluster.

 ## Disaster Recovery